kadygithub/CNN_Mnist_tensorflew/README.md

   ![Alt text](https://github.com/kadygithub/CNN_Mnist_tensorflew/blob/master/data/70.png "Dropout rate :30%")
  #### Randomly 30% of the neurons were selected and set their weights to zero for the forward and backward passes i.e. for one epoch.
+  The training loss approaches zero, but after some point ( 25-30 epochs) the validation loss increases. this is the sign of overfitting again.

  ![Alt text](https://github.com/kadygithub/CNN_Mnist_tensorflew/blob/master/data/40drop.png "Dropout rate :40%")
  #### Randomly 40% of the neurons were selected and set their weights to zero for the forward and backward passes i.e. for one epoch.